Running Quantum Computers in Discovery Mode: Conclusion and Outlook

+Both examples naturally suggest ways forward, including alternative measures of deviation from thermalization, geometric probes of state manifolds in embedding spaces, and more general Landau-functional constructions.
+Even local optima of an interest landscape may reveal unexpected physics.
+Ongoing work provides two further indications of the breadth of the approach: a related many-body search has counterfactually rediscovered many-body localization \footnote{G.~J.~Sreejith and collaborator, unpublished.}, while a separate programme is finding transversal logical gates for quantum codes using searches that run effectively with modest classical resources \footnote{Work in progress; authors and citation to be added.}.
+The latter example emphasizes that the classical optimization loop need not itself be the fundamental bottleneck; quantum hardware becomes indispensable when evaluating the interest function requires access to dynamics beyond classical simulation.

+More broadly, discovery mode separates two computational tasks.
+Quantum processors generate samples from many-body dynamics that may be inaccessible to classical simulation, while classical learning systems search over experimentally controllable parameters.
+The latter search need not be repeated independently from random initialization at every scale: it can be organized as a curriculum in system size, circuit depth, and parameter resolution, with learned solutions transferred from simpler instances to more complex ones.
+The central design problem is therefore to construct interest functions whose measurement cost and optimization signal remain controlled as the quantum system grows.
+With increasing scale and fidelity of quantum platforms, discovery mode provides a new framework in which they can aid scientific discovery.

-\centerline{\bf Acknowledgements.} We thank John Chalker, Pieter Claeys, and Andrew Daley for helpful discussions, as well as Siddharth Parameswaran and Vedika Khemani for helpful comments on an early version of the manuscript.
+\centerline{\bf Acknowledgements.} We thank John Chalker, Pieter Claeys, Andrew Daley for helpful discussions.
+We also thank Stefano Veroni for his involvement in the early stages of the project and for useful discussions, as well as Marcello Dalmonte, Vedika Khemani, and Siddharth Parameswaran for helpful comments on an early version of the manuscript.
+We also thank Sebastian Brandhofer for helpful discussions about the implementation of the work on IBM devices.
 B.P., A.L., and S.L.S. acknowledge support by the Leverhulme Trust via a Leverhulme Trust International Professorship to S.L.S (Grant Number LIP-202-014).
 B.P. acknowledges support by the Humboldt Foundation via a Feodor Lynen Fellowship.
+A.D. acknowledges support from the EPSRC through the QCi3 Hub (EP/Z53318X/1).
 We thank NSM Param Bramha computing facility at IISER Pune for providing the computing resources used for part of the calculations presented here.
 G.J.S. acknowledges support from IHUB Quantum Technology Foundation and thanks the Rudolf Peierls Centre for Theoretical Physics, University of Oxford for their hospitality during the completion of this work.

 \vfil